Born-Digital-US/isle-ingest-samples/behat/test-inventory.md

     * Covered by compound.feature: "Delete TN derivative for Compound Object Object"
 * 3-51	Able to regenerate all derivatives for COMPOUND OBJECT object?
     * Does not appear to be possible as derivatives are tied to child objects
-    * TODO - Ask Noah if this is ok
+    * TODO - Is there any reason to test for this?
 * Intentionally not done
     * Testing viewers - this is theme dependent.
 All we do is ingest and test relationships